-In honor of Financial Literacy Month, we’re showing you five simple financial skills you should know as a business owner and how to attain them.
+In honor of Financial Literacy Month, we’re showing you five simple financial skills you should have as a business owner and how to master them.

 Five must-have financial skills for small business owners